Tuesday, 22 February 2011

 Some Studies even indicate that forging real intimate connections can help you live longer.

-The gap between the two pieces of self ever widens and divides while the lines between truth and fiction ever merge and blur.
+Yet in the process a gap between our different elements of self ever widen and divide and the lines between truth and fiction begin to merge and blur.

-Sometimes we may even sacrifice "the child" completely for the intoxicating feeling of control and success we derive from our external persona.
+Sometimes we may even sacrifice "our inner child" or our deepest truth for the intoxicating feeling of control and success we derive from our external persona.

 But my world for this year is "True."